 What Are HOAs?

-A homeowners association — or HOA — is an organization in a housing community or condominium building that creates and enforces rules for its residents.
+A homeowners association — or HOA — is an organization in a housing community that creates and enforces rules for its residents.
 HOAs provide structure and protect property values in the communities they govern while ensuring the area is a pleasant place to live.
 Learn about the services HOAs typically offer and the types of rules you may need to follow.

 As the name suggests, HOAs are run and funded by residents in the community.
 When you live in a development with an HOA, you automatically become a member of the association and must follow its rules and pay scheduled fees for the upkeep of the overall development.
 As member of an HOA, you also have the opportunity to provide input on potential policy changes and spending decisions.